geoserver/geoserver/doc/en/user/source/community/oauth2/oidc.rst

 The plugin includes an ``OIDC_LOGGING`` profile which is installed on startup.
 This logging profile quiets most GeoServer logging activity, while enabling trace logging for OAuth2 functionality.

-The module also includes an additional connection setting to include the token details as additinoal log messages.
-This is intended to assist in troubleshooting durring development and initial setup.
+The module also includes an additional connection setting to include the token details as additional log messages.
+This is intended to assist in troubleshooting during development and initial setup.

 .. figure:: images/log-sensitive-information.png

    Log sensitive information

-This setting can obviously used to access sensitive information and you are advised clear logs after use.
+This setting can obviously be used to access sensitive information, and you are advised to clear logs after use.

 To setup for troubleshooting OIDC activity: